open-telemetry/opentelemetry-python/docs/getting-started.rst

 .. code-block:: sh

-    docker run -p 16686:16686 jaegertracing/all-in-one
+    docker run -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one

-This will start jaeger on port 16686 locally.
+This will start jaeger on port 16686 locally, and expose jaeger thrift agent on port 6831.
 You can visit it at http://localhost:16686:

 With this backend up, your application will now need to export traces to this system.
 The opentelemetry-sdk does not provide an exporter for jaeger, but you can install that as a separate package: